Effects of Metformin on IL-17, IFN-γ, and Sperm Quality in a Rat Model of Chronic Non-bacterial Prostatitis

 Authors

-1 Student Research Committee, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran
+1 Student Research Committee, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran.

-2 Department of Clinical Sciences, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran
+2 Department of Clinical Sciences, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran.

-3 Department of Pathobiology, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran
+3 Department of Pathobiology, Faculty of Veterinary Medicine, Semnan University, Semnan, Iran.

 Abstract